Making Small Footprints with Large Vacation Plans

 • Turn off lights when you leave the hotel room for the day.
 Just like you do at home, make sure those lights are shut off and any microwaves or TVs are unplugged.
 Appliances like that still use energy when plugged in, even if they aren’t being used.

-• Request that room service doesn’t wash your linens every day.
+• Request that room service doesn't’t wash your linens every day.
 If you’re only staying at a hotel for a few days, request that your sheets and towels are not washed daily.
 This will conserve water and energy.

 • Walk, bike or use public transportation.
 Once you make it safely to your vacation destination, make an effort to walk or bike everywhere when possible.
 When it’s necessary to travel by car, use public transportation like buses or trains.